Settlement permit

 • Persons entitled to asylum: crediting of residence periods of the asylum procedure

-• Family members German: 3 years
+• Family members of Germans: 3 years

 Secured livelihood